 In most cases, students who have declared a major are assigned a faculty advisor in their department or college.

-Students entering as majors in Liberal Arts, Arts and Sciences Undeclared, and the Charlton College of Business are advised by the staff in the Academic Advising Center.
-First-year students in the studio arts programs in the College of Visual and Performing Arts are advised in the context of a mandatory two-semester course.
+Students entering as majors in Liberal Arts, Arts & Sciences Undeclared, and the Charlton College of Business are advised by the staff in the Advising, Support & Planning Office.
+First-year students in the studio arts programs in the College of Visual & Performing Arts are advised within the context of a mandatory two-semester course.

 In addition, a broad network of professionals, faculty, staff, and students supports the university’s advising mission.

-Your first-year courses will encompass a range of disciplines, giving you the opportunity and time to decide what field most appeals to you—then you select a specific major by your junior year.
+Your first-year courses will encompass a range of disciplines, giving you the opportunity and the time to decide what field most appeals to you; then you select a specific major by your junior year.
 Support programs during the first year provide guidance about your plans for the future.

-For all students, the Academic Advising Center is the place to begin your search for a major.
+For all students, the Advising, Support & Planning Office is the place to begin your search for a major.

 There's really no such thing—programs of study vary with each student's major.
 But there are a number of courses in the sciences, humanities, and social sciences that first-year students frequently take, giving you an opportunity to meet many other students.

-The Academic Advising Center offers academic advice and referral to all students.
-Faculty and professional staff can help you select courses, explore majors, and discuss other academic issues.
+The Advising, Support & Planning Office offers academic advice and referral to all students.
+The office's faculty and professional staff can help you select courses, explore majors, and discuss other academic issues.

 The Academic Resource Center (ARC) provides peer tutoring, study groups, small group review sessions, help with writing papers, assistance with study skills, and workshops on academic issues—at no cost to students.
 Professionals and faculty-nominated students serve as tutors.
 The ARC includes these centers:

-Use the General Catalog in consultation with your advisor to plan your academic career here at UMass Dartmouth.
-Start with this section called "Academic Regulations and Procedures" and then review the specific requirements for your college and major within the catalog.
+Use the Catalog in consultation with your advisor to plan your academic career here at UMass Dartmouth.
+Start with the section called "Academic Regulations and Procedures" and then review the specific requirements for your college and major.

 Students at UMass Dartmouth complete a general education curriculum called University Studies.
-This program provides the opportunity to expand your skills and abilities while providing the breadth of study that is the hallmark of a liberal education.
+This program offers you the opportunity to expand your skills and abilities while providing the breadth of study that is the hallmark of a liberal education.

-All students are expected to maintain a cumulative grade point average (cum GPA) of 2.0; that is, an average of a C grade.
+All students are expected to maintain a cumulative grade point average (GPA) of 2.0; that is, a C average.
 Any student whose cumulative GPA falls below this level is placed on Academic Probation.